 To really drive this point home, just follow-up with #15.

-This question gets your prospect to reiterate their goals pushes them to answer you that why your product/service is a great fit for their company, instead of making them just listen to you talk about it.
+This question gets your prospect to reiterate their goals pushes them to answer you that why your email marketing services are a great fit for their company, instead of making them just listen to you talk about it.
 It can also trigger critical red flags.
-For example, if you’ve been focusing on just area of your product/service, but your prospect brings up a completely different area, it’s an indication that you need to restart the conversation on different terms.
+For example, as an email marketing agency, if you’ve been focusing on just area of your email marketing services like email deliverability, but your prospect brings up a completely different area like pricing or 3rd party integrations, it’s an indication that you need to restart the conversation on different terms.

 An objection related to timing may be a smokescreen.
 So ask this question to find out exactly what’s really holding your prospect back.